Disclosure

 How DDoS and VPNs Affect Gaming

-VPNs can aid gamers by masking their IP addresses, making it harder for attackers to target their network connections directly.
-By routing the internet connection through a VPN server, gamers can hide their actual location and IP address.
+VPNs can help gamers by hiding their IP addresses.
+This makes it harder for attackers to find their network.
+By going through a VPN server, gamers can hide their location and IP address.

 How To Prevent DDoS Attacks

-1. Secure Network Infrastructure: Use firewalls, switches, and routers that can withstand and filter out DDoS traffic.
+1. Secure Network Infrastructure: Use firewalls, switches, and routers that can handle DDoS traffic.

-2. Install Anti-DDoS Software: Employ software solutions that can detect and repel DDoS attacks.
+2. Install Anti-DDoS Software: Use software that can spot and fight off DDoS attacks.

-3. Monitoring and Response: Continuously monitor your network traffic for anomalies and have a response plan ready.
+3. Monitoring and Response: Keep an eye on your network for odd traffic and have a plan ready.

-4. Scrubbing Services: Subscribe to services that can clean your incoming traffic by separating malicious packets from legitimate ones.
+4. Scrubbing Services: Get services that clean your traffic by separating bad packets from good ones.

-5. Use Content Delivery Networks (CDNs): CDNs can distribute your traffic across various locations, making it harder for a DDoS attack to impact your site’s performance.
+5. Use Content Delivery Networks (CDNs): CDNs spread your traffic, making it harder for DDoS attacks to affect your site.

-6. Keep Your Systems Updated: Patch and update all systems to minimize vulnerabilities.
+6. Keep Your Systems Updated: Update all systems to reduce vulnerabilities.

-7. Educate and Train Staff: Ensure that all employees are aware of the risks and know how to respond to a DDoS threat.
+7. Educate and Train Staff: Make sure all employees know the risks and how to handle a DDoS threat.

-8. VPN Protection: For individuals, particularly gamers, using a VPN can provide an additional layer of protection by obscuring the real IP address.
+8. VPN Protection: For gamers, using a VPN adds extra protection by hiding your real IP address.

 When VPN DDoS Protection Doesn’t Work for You?

 If the gaming server you’re playing on is being DDoS-ed instead of you, using an anti-DDoS VPN won’t help.
-The VPN will only hide your IP address, not the gaming server’s IP.
-So it can only protect you from a DDoS attack.
+The VPN only hides your IP, not the server’s.
+So, it only protects you from a DDoS attack.

-The only way for the gaming server to avoid getting DDoS-ed is for the admins to use anti-DDoS protection.
-Alternatively, you should game on a different server that’s not being DDoS-ed – and ideally has anti-DDoS protection.
+The only way to avoid getting DDoS-ed is for the server admins to use anti-DDoS protection.
+Or, you should play on a different server that’s not being attacked and has protection.

 DDoS VPN FAQ